 AQUATIC INVASIVE SPECIES (AIS)

-Aquatic invasive species (AIS) (also referred to a aquatic nuisance species or ANS) are aquatic animals and plants that have been introduced into waterways in which they do not live naturally.
-They have harmful effects on the natural resources in these ecosystems and the human uses of these resources.
+Aquatic invasive species (AIS) (also referred to as aquatic nuisance species or ANS) are aquatic animals and plants that have been introduced into waterways in which they do not live naturally and cause ecological impacts, economic impacts and/or harm to human health.
+This is in contrast to naturalized species, which are non-native but have reached an equilibrium with the ecosystems in which they occur.

-In addition to the banned species below, some of the least-wanted AIS in Pennsylvania are: New Zealand Mudsnail, Sea Lamprey, Hydrilla, Spiny Water Flea, Eurasian Watermilfoil, Asian Clam, and Red-eared Slider (turtle).
-In 2004, northern snakehead (ID poster) were first found in Pennsylvania waters.
+In addition to the banned species below, some of the least-wanted AIS in Pennsylvania are: New Zealand Mudsnail, Northern Snakehead, Sea Lamprey, Hydrilla, Spiny Water Flea, Eurasian Watermilfoil, Asian Clam and Red-eared Slider (turtle).

 It's not always "foreign invaders" that are the problem.
 White perch and flathead catfish are other examples of species that have turned up where they don't belong.
 While native to some PA watersheds, they have been introduced to other areas where they are not wanted.

-Aquatic species banned in Pennsylvania (sale, barter, possession or transportation)
+The following aquatic species are banned in Pennsylvania (sale, barter, possession or transportation).

 - Bighead carp (Hypophtalmichtys nobilis)